parostatkiem/console/pamela/README.md

 ## Usage

-One of:

-- `npm run watch` (described below; KUBECONFIG env variable must be provided)
-- `npm start` ( KUBECONFIG env variable must be provided)
-- `docker build` and use it as an image of a Kubernetes pod
+Run the `npm run watch` or `npm start` command to use Pamela locally.
+To do so, you must provide the KUBECONFIG environment variable.
+You can also use the `docker build` command to use Pamela as an image of a Kubernetes Pod.

 ## Development